planq-org/.github/profile/README.md

 ## License

-Torq is licensed under the
+Planq is licensed under the
 **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.

 This means: